 The northern-most beach on our list offers a small strip of white sandy beach with the choice of setting up camp at either the stabilimenti or spiaggia libera.
 There are two trains per hour leaving from Termini station for S. Marinella station and the journey takes about one hour.
 Popular with wind-surfers.

 Located about 50 km north of Rome and less than 10 km south of S. Marinella.
 Take one of the regular Civitavecchia trains from Rome and the beach is a ten-minute walk from the station.
-There are numerous stabilimenti, restaurants and spaggia libera and it is also known for the Italia Surf Expo which takes place from 21-23 July.
+There are numerous stabilimenti, restaurants and spaggia libera and it is also known for its magnificent castle.

 A former chic hotspot of the 1960s and 1970s, Fregene boasts long stretches of sand with both stabilimenti and spiaggia libera.
 Along the coast there is also a wide selection of family-oriented restaurants and less expensive tavole calde.
 Rome’s club scene tends to flock to Fregene and nearby Ostia (see below) in the summer months.
 Although Fregene isn’t the easiest place to reach by public transport, Cotral buses depart from Rome’s Valle Aurelia metro stop (line A) and the journey takes about one hour.